-A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with a Great Hearts Northern Oaks investigation regarding bullying and/or cyberbullying shall be subject to appropriate disciplinary action.
+A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with Great Hearts Western Hills investigation regarding bullying and/or cyberbullying shall be subject to appropriate disciplinary action.

 Sec.
 3.10.4.2.
 Notice to Parent or Guardian